 present-day, unwise, unpowerful, and perhaps unmale reader, not seeking

-"It is the most lovable of all the great religious texts, funny, keen, kind, modest, indestructibly outrageous and inexhaustibly refreshing.
+esoteric secrets, but listening for a voice that speaks to the soul.
+I would like that reader to see why people have loved the book for 2500 years.
+It is the most lovable of all the great religious texts, funny, keen, kind, modest, indestructibly outrageous and inexhaustibly refreshing.
 Of all the deep springs, this is the purest water.
 To me it is also the deepest spring."

 Related:

-Women Authors on the Tao Te Ching (bibliography)
+Women Authors on the Tao Te Ching (Bibliography)

 Emily Dickinson's Nature Mysticism

-Poems by Immortal Sister Sun Bu-er (Bu-erh)
+Poems by Immortal Sister Sun Bu-er (Pu-erh)

 Women Masters in the Chuang-Tzu (Zhuangzi)

-by Stephen Addiss & Stanley Lombardo
+by Stephen Addiss & Stanley Lombardo (calligraphy)

 by Holly Roberts (Illustrated)